 and to national and international communications

-- Introduce and promote new products that assist member libraries to use
+- Introduce and promote new products that help Nebraska libraries use

-- Provide cost-effective, innovative training to strengthen libraries in
+- Provide innovative training to strengthen libraries in

 the use of information technologies

-- Support and enhance member library programs which promote regional
+- Support and enhance Nebraska library programs that promote regional

 cooperation and resource sharing